robertgentel/VagrantBar/README.md

 ## Installation
 1. Copy "Vagrant Bar.app" to /Applications
 2. Run from there
-3. Optionally drag into "Login Items" under "System Preferences"/"Users & Groups"
+3. Optionally drag into "Login Items" under "System Preferences"/"Users & Groups" to autostart on login

 ## Configuration